Morphogen-regulated contact-mediated signaling between cells can drive the transitions underlying body segmentation in vertebrates: Methods

 Here the terms $D^{tr}$ and $N^{tr}$ are the mean values of $D_{j}$ and $N_{j}$ over all neighboring cells $j$ to which $i$ is coupled through \textit{trans}-binding.
-While the values of the model parameters can, in general, vary across cells, we restrict our attention to the variation of the coupling parameter $g$ (subscripted with the cell index in Eqns.~(\ref{eq:fullmodel1}-\ref{eq:fullmodel5})), which determines the strength of upregulation of $y$ by the NICD ($N^b$).
+The functional form chosen for the terms corresponding to binding interactions in Eqs.~(\ref{eq:fullmodel1}),(\ref{eq:fullmodel2}), and (\ref{eq:fullmodel5}) represent the fact that the transcription factors compete with each other to bind to the same site in the regulatory regions of the genes coding for $X$, $Y$ and $D$, respectively.
+While the values of the model parameters can, in general, vary across cells, we restrict our attention to the spatio-temporal variation of the coupling parameter $g$ [subscripted with the cell index in Eqn.~(\ref{eq:fullmodel2})], which determines the strength of upregulation of $y$ by the NICD ($N^b$).
 This allows us to investigate the role of spatial heterogeneity imposed by the gradient of morphogen concentration along the anteroposterior (AP) axis of the PSM.
+For the simulations reported here we have considered the case $k^{\rm tr}=k^{\rm cis}=1$.
+We note that our results are qualitatively unchanged in the absence of {\it cis}-inhibition (see Supplementary Information, Fig.~S4).